-- The FCA system operates only to detect vehicle, pedestrian or cyclist in front of the vehicle. - The FCA system may not operate when the cyclist is crossing the vehicle's path. - The FCA system does not operate when the vehicle is in reverse. - The FCA system is not designed to detect other objects on the road such as animals. - The FCA system does not detect vehicles in the opposite lane.

-- The FCA system does not detect cross traffic vehicles that are approaching. - The FCA system cannot detect the driver approaching the side view of a parked vehicle (for example on a dead end street).
+- The FCA system operates only to help detect vehicles or pedestrians in front of the vehicle. - The FCA system does not operate when the vehicle is in reverse. - The FCA system is not designed to detect other objects on the road such as animals. - The FCA system does not detect vehicles in the opposite lane. - The FCA system does not detect cross traffic vehicles that are approaching. - The FCA system cannot detect the cross traffic cyclist that are approaching. - The FCA system cannot detect vehicles that are stopped vertically to your vehicle at a intersection or dead end street.

-In these cases, you must maintain a safe braking distance, and if necessary, depress the brake pedal to reduce the driving speed in order to maintain a safe distance.
+In these cases, you must maintain a safe braking distance, and if necessary, depress the brake pedal to reduce the driving speed in order to maintain a safe distance or to stop the vehicle.